Stonewall riots: Violence breaks out

-When the violence broke out, the women and transmasculine people being held down the street at The Women's House of Detention joined in by chanting, setting fire to their belongings and tossing them into the street below.
+When the violence broke out, the women and transmasculine people being held down the street at The Women's House of Detention joined in by chanting, as well as setting fire to their belongings and tossing them into the street below.
 The historian Hugh Ryan says, "When I would talk to people about Stonewall, they would tell me, that night on Stonewall, we looked to the prison because we saw the women rioting and chanting, 'Gay rights, gay rights, gay rights.'"